 PLEASE NOTE – our Research Centre at Gordon is currently closed due to the COVID-19 lockdown.

-Due to the COVID-19 situation in the Greater Sydney area and the prevailing rules regarding indoor events, our Meetings and Speakers Program are subject to change at short notice – please keep an eye on our Speakers Program below, which will be updated as changes occur.
+Due to the COVID-19 situation and the prevailing rules, our Meetings and Speakers Program are subject to change at short notice – please keep an eye on our Speakers Program below, which will be updated whenever any changes occur.

 Our General Meetings are held on the 3rd Saturday of the month (January – November) commencing at 2 pm.

 After each meeting we present our Speakers Program, with an informative guest speaker each month.
 Non-members are most welcome to join us for our short meeting – or if preferred, just for the speaker’s presentation, which normally starts around 2.20 pm, followed by afternoon tea.